miklevin/Pipulate.com/software.md

 You can take any of those above values (including sc-domain:) and use it to pull metrics.
-From GSC, keywords is the default dimension, meaning you at least always get keywords back, plus the usual metrics (clicks, impressions, ctr and position).
+From GSC, keywords is the default dimension, meaning you at least always get keywords back, plus the usual GSC metrics (clicks, impressions, ctr and position).
 But you usually have to at least give a start and end date in the input so the metrics are returned for a time-period.
 GSC goes back 16 months and takes the yyyy-mm-dd pattern for dates.
 So let's get the start and end dates for the last 16 months:

 ```python
 from datetime import datetime